 - With better lighting, traffic speed generally improves and traffic flow conditions improve.

-- Highway lighting is especially important at intersections, bridge sites, level crossings and places where traffic movements are prohibited.
+- They are especially important at intersections, bridge sites, level crossings and places where traffic movements are prohibited.

 Types of Street Lighting: